-This innovative course is designed for all dentists who want a logical and practical approach to understanding occlusion.
+This innovative course is designed for all dentists who want a logical and practical approach to understanding occlusion, including predictable occlusal techniques and protocols to introduce in your clinical practice.

 Some people get occlusion straight away, and others take much longer.
 This is why I am excited about offering Occlusion as an online course, so you can re-watch videos as many times as you want to.
 You can learn at your own pace, pause to take notes or even refresh your memory by watching a topic again.